 WHAT MLP DOES

 Macomb Literacy Partners is a 501(c)3 nonprofit organization helping adults who have problems reading, writing or speaking English.
 MLP provides training for volunteer tutors who work with students one-on-one or in small groups.
-Volunteer tutors meet with their literacy student(s) in quiet, private areas of public sites, such as libraries, churches, and community centers.
+Volunteer tutors meet with their literacy student(s) in group classes led by experienced teachers.
+Tutors assist in customizing the lesson to the individual needs of the student.
 We also work directly with school districts, colleges, and other academic institutions by providing tutoring services.

 You may be wondering how Macomb Literacy Partners delivers services.
 Our programs break into two main types: adult reading assistance and family literacy.

 We provide adult reading assistance by providing free tutoring services to adults (18 years and older) in Macomb County who have difficulty reading.
 Some students speak English and others are English as a Second Language learners.
-All students meet with tutors once a week for at least two hours.
-Tutors are volunteers who are trained through Macomb Literacy Partners.
+Students attended teacher-led classes with other adults at their approximate reading level.
+Volunteer tutors, who are trained through Macomb Literacy Partners, assist students in class one-on-one or in small groups.
 Students may call our office to find out if they qualify for our services.

 Finally, we offer conversation groups for English as a Second Language learners.
 These groups enable students to work on their newly developing language skills.
 See our conversation group schedule for more details.